whettenr/gen-conf-exp/README.md

 Could be changed to:
 `talks = gc_data[gc_data.author.str.contains('R. Holland|Uchtdorf|Bednar', regex=True)]`

-Look out for authors who have the same last name.
+Note: Look out for authors who have the same last name.
 For example you might need to include a middle initial such at `R. Holland` instead of just `Holland`.